 “I’ve seen students walk on that carpet, then go down that ramp, and fall multiple times,” Maxey also states, adding, “It got so bad that the janitors had to put down carpet on the tile so people would stop from slipping.”

-This article truly shows the inconveniences, the harm, and the lack of affection going on around the issue.
+This truly shows the inconveniences, harm, and lack of affection and attention around the issue.

 McPherson High School definitely has some work to do, whether that’s going to be building a new school, finally fixing the long-awaited problems, or just getting flood insurance.

-MHS is, and no matter what, will always be a cherished place with memories from many lifetimes shared by many people.
-Our school is not just a building – but a community.
+MHS is, and will always be, a cherished place with memories from many lifetimes shared by many people.
+Our school is not just a building – it is a community.

 I, like so many other students and staff, am glad that I have been able to be a part of something so important and a place filled with local, upstanding people of this community.

-However, in order for McPherson High School to stay the same iconic, beautiful, homey classic building it is, we need to address issues and use our voices when something needs to change.
-Because if everyone believed nothing would ever change, nothing in our lives ever would.
+However, in order for McPherson High School to stay the same iconic, beautiful, classically homey building it is, we need to address issues and use our voices when something needs to change.
+If everyone believed nothing would ever change, nothing in our lives ever would.